6 Good Reasons to Use Employee Timesheet

 4. Estimating Future Costs

 On the long run, your estimations will become more reliable and accurate.
-In fact, by comparing the actual time required to complete similar tasks or projects, you will be able to easily figure out how much time you will need for future projects.
+In fact, by comparing the actual time required to complete similar tasks or projects, you will be able to easily figure out how much time you will need for future project management.

 Of course, you will have to account for other factors such as the level of experience of your employees, as well as the level of technology they have access to.
-Time tracking will provide the information you need and will serve as a reliable reference to estimate future costs.
+Using time tracking will provide the information you need, automatically calculate employee timesheet and will serve as a reliable reference to estimate future costs.

 5. Measuring Unproductive Time